-Based on maximum segment size allowed to transmit over available transport, the MSGin5G Service can optimize communications by aggregating one or more messages towards the same target.
+Based on maximum segment size allowed to transmit over available transport, the MSGin5G Service may optimize communications by aggregating one or more messages towards the same target.
 The target may be an UE, an Application Server, a Broadcast Area, an MSGin5G Group or a Messaging Topic.

 The following pre-conditions apply for message aggregation: